BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/communication/communication.md

 # Communication

+>Humans can not communicate.
+Only communication can communicate. -- Niklas Luhmann

 In this section, I introduce ways to communicate with SuperCollider, i.e., the client (``sclang``) and the audio server (**scsynth**).
 There are two primary possibilities: